Stochastic smoothing accelerated gradient method for general constrained nonsmooth convex composite optimization: Introduction

+The three choices of $h$ and their additive composites make problem \eqref{orip} not narrow, and covers a lot of real applications arising in various problems, including machine learning and distributionally robust optimization (DRO) \cite{chapelle2008optimization,shivaswamy2008relative,li2020fast,crammer2001algorithmic}.
 Problem \eqref{orip} is challenging mainly for two reasons.
 First, the nonsmooth term $h$ may be rather complex.
-For instance, $\mathbf{H}(\cdot,\xi)$ in \eqref{orip-2} is complex that it has no explicit proximal operator, and $h_{\xi}(x)$ in \eqref{max} is highly nonlinear for some $\xi\in \Xi$.
+For instance, $\mathbf{H}(\cdot,\xi)$ in \eqref{orip-2} has no explicit proximal operator, or the number of $h_{i}(x)$ in \eqref{max} or the number of $h_i(x,\xi)$ in \eqref{Emax} is very large, and $h_{i}(x)$ is highly nonsmooth for some $i\in \mathbb{I}_q$.
 Second, the objective value and/or the subgradient are hard or expensive to obtain.
-Applications can be found in various problems arising in machine learning and distributionally robust optimization \cite{chapelle2008optimization,shivaswamy2008relative,li2020fast,crammer2001algorithmic}.